anbumaran/trading/Lesson-Learnt.md

 	•	Always use 3 min TL BO as it is most reliable then 1 min TL, but for early entry 1 min CCC can be used only for double bottom | Reversal after false BO | SL hunt
 	•	RR calculation is always based on 3 min only
 	•	Overnight position Open 15 low can act as SL
+	•	Targets can be fixed using Elliot or 3 min RR